alat-rights/alana-utilities/docs/README.md

 ⚠️ Warning: This library is in active early development!
 No guarantees are made for backward compatibility.
 The library is NOT production-ready.

-## Is this for me?
-This library is mostly designed for me (hence the name), but they might be helpful for you too!

-Here are some questions to ask yourself when considering whether to use this library:
-- Do you interact with LLMs?
-(Currently, only Anthropic LLMs are supported).
-- Do you value conciseness?
-- Are you writing **non-production prototype code**, where 1, occassional bugs and behavioral changes are acceptable, and 2, developer ergonomics are more important than performance?
-  - Note: This library *strongly* assumes this use-case! e.g. `alana.gen` actually writes to the console by default (you can disable this with `loud=False`).
-- Do the features appeal to you?

-## Philosophy:
-- Programming is too slow!
-This is doubly true when you're interacting with LLMs.
-By building nice utilities with sane defaults, I hope to speed up my (and maybe your) workflow.
-- I make trade-offs to speed up the developer experience:
-  - I do not try hard to anticipate future upstream API changes.
-I'm also ok with breaking backward compatibility to make my functions more concise and more usable.
-  - Usability > Principles.
-While I don't relish in it, I'm ok with breaking conventions designed for large production libraries if it speeds up programmers who use `alana`.
-The priority is to make the library intuitive and fast.
-  - I don't try to serve every use-case.
-- Simplicity is key.
-This library strives to be readable and straightforward.

 ## Motivating Examples:
 (I tested these, and tried to make sure my code was idiomatic in all cases.
 Sorry if I messed up!
 Please report any issues to `h i ( a t ) [pip package name for this library] dot computer`.)